ibm-cloud-docs/vmwaresolutions/vcenter/vc_nsx-t_orderinginstance.md

 {:note: .note}
 {:important: .important}

-# Ordering vCenter Server instances
+# Ordering vCenter Server with NSX-T instances
-{: #vc_orderinginstance}
+{: #vc_nsx-t_orderinginstance}

-To deploy a flexible and customizable VMware virtualized platform that best fits your workload needs, order a VMware vCenter Server instance.
-During the initial order, you can also add services, such as [Zerto on {{site.data.keyword.cloud}}](/docs/services/vmwaresolutions/services?topic=vmware-solutions-addingzertodr) for disaster recovery.
+To deploy a flexible and customizable VMware virtualized platform that best fits your workload needs, order a VMware vCenter Server with NSX-T instance.

 ## Requirements
-{: #vc_orderinginstance-req}
+{: #vc_nsx-t_orderinginstance-req}

 Ensure that you completed the following tasks:
 * You configured the {{site.data.keyword.cloud_notm}} infrastructure credentials on the **Settings** page.
 For more information, see [Managing user accounts and settings](/docs/services/vmwaresolutions/vmonic?topic=vmware-solutions-useraccount).